UMGC Library Electronic Resources Collection Development Plan

 - Collecting levels

-UMGC collects electronic resources to support the curriculum needs of The Undergraduate School, The Graduate School, and Doctor of Management Program, as well as of the university worldwide.
+UMGC collects electronic resources to support the curriculum needs of the School of Arts and Sciences, the School of Business, and the School of Cybersecurity and Information Technology, as well as of the university worldwide.

 2. Guiding strategies